hashicorp-customer-success-nickwong/terraform-cloud-bootstrap/README.md

 # terraform-cloud-bootstrap
-Boot strap the workspaces and teams in terraform cloud
+Bootstrap the workspaces and teams in terraform cloud

 test